 If you’re looking for a game with turn-based combat, an engaging story, and lovable characters, then you’ll want to check out Dragon Quest 11.

-The story progression follows a linear path, with the group of characters visiting villages and receiving quests, which usually leads to a dungeon, which directs the group of characters to another location, and so on.
+The story progression follows a linear path, with the group of characters visiting villages and receiving quests, which usually leads to a dungeon that ends in a reveal and directs you to another location.

 Though it came out on the Dreamcast in 2000, this game still holds up today.
 Grandia II features beautiful graphics, an excellent soundtrack, and interesting gameplay mechanics that make it feel unique.